-Plusnet Mobile, previously known as LIFE Mobile, is a low-cost 4G network with SIM-only plans from £5/month.
+Plusnet Mobile is a low-cost 4G network with 30 day SIM-only plans from £6/month.

 In this article, we’ll review the Plusnet Mobile service.
 We’ll start by looking at the price plans available on Plusnet Mobile and how they compare to offerings from other mobile networks.
 We’ll then discuss how to use your handset on Plusnet Mobile, the level of coverage you can expect and how to keep your current phone number.

 - 1 Pricing & Tariffs